No pain, no gain: Origin

 In 1853 R. C. Trench wrote in On Lessons in Proverbs iv: "For the most part they courageously accept the law of labour, No pains, no gains,—No sweat, no sweet, as the appointed law and condition of man's life."

+In 1859 Samuel Smiles included “No pains no gains” in a list of proverbs about the secret to making money in his book Self-Help.